 I grew up in West London, and studied Biological Anthropology BA at Cambridge University.
-I came to Netherlands in 2017 for my MSc, and I'm now based in between Amsterdam and UK.
-Going to Cambridge University, I was surrounded by people who had a lot of educational privilege – private education tuition internships through social/family connections, etc.
+I came to Netherlands in 2017 for my MSc.
+I'm now based between Amsterdam and the UK.
+Going to Cambridge University, I was surrounded by people who had a lot of educational privilege – private education, tuition, internships through social/family connections, etc.

-I felt that there were loads of people from my state school background who were just as brilliant, motivated, creative and hard-working as my Cambridge peers, but who just had less of a helping hand.
-It was at this point that I started to feel strongly about educational inequality in the UK, and volunteering with the foundation is a small, easy way to try and help redress the balance – one student at a time!
+People from my state school background who were just as brilliant, motivated, creative and hard-working as my Cambridge peers, but just had less of a helping hand.
+I started to feel strongly about educational inequality in the UK.
+Volunteering with the foundation is a small, easy way to try and help redress the balance – one student at a time!

 How have you found tutoring online?
 Does it fit okay with the way you like to tutor?
 Do you enjoy it or are you finding a taxing?